Skip to Content

 Instructions

-• Cook the rice with vinegar and salt in a saucepan, according to the package, for about 15 minutes.
-Fluff it with a fork and set it aside.
+• Cook the rice with rice vinegar and kosher salt in a saucepan (according to the package) for 15 minutes.
+Fluff it with a fork, cover with a lid, and set it aside to steam.

-• Set the oven to a low broil and line a rimmed baking sheet with parchment paper.
-Arrange the salmon fillets onto it and broil them uncovered for 15 minutes until the salmon reaches an internal temperature of 125°F (51°C).
+• Set the oven to a low broil and prepare a rimmed baking sheet with parchment paper or a silicone mat.
+Arrange the salmon onto it and broil uncovered for 15 minutes until the salmon reaches 145°F (63°C)

-• Press the reserved rice into the bottom of a prepared baking dish.
+• Press the cooked rice into the bottom of a prepared baking dish.

-• Use a fork to shred the salmon and add it to a mixing bowl.
-Add three tablespoons of mayonnaise and three tablespoons of Sriracha to the bowl, and stir to combine.
-Then, top the rice with the salmon mixture.
+• Transfer the cooked salmon to a mixing bowl and use a fork to shred it.
+Add three tablespoons of mayonnaise and three tablespoons of Sriracha and combine.

 Nutrition